-Remnant patches of ironbark woodland in good condition usually have a high proportion of large, older trees and a correspondingly low rate of small, regenerating trees.
-The Eucalyptus and Corymbia that make up the canopy are lignotuberous species which enables individuals to 'sit and wait' for many years until there is a space for them to grow.
+Remnant patches of ironbark woodland in good condition usually have a high proportion of large, older trees and a low rate of small, regenerating trees.
+The gumtrees that make up the canopy have lignotubers (woody swellings on the roots that act as a food reserve enabling regrowth after fire or other disturbance), which enables individual trees to 'sit and wait' for many years until there is a space for them to grow.
 Often they need to wait until another tree has died of old age, pathogens, lightning or wind-throw.